-Running at its fast cruising rate of between 15 knots and 17 knots, the hull is incredibly tight and responsive.
+Running at its fast cruising rate of between 15 knots and 17 knots, the hull is incredibly tight and the slow efficient one.
+You may decide to pull responsive.
 The keel underneath steers the ST34 round unerringly fast and true, with almost zero heel.
 The boat feels alive when running above 15 knots and if you want to spice things up even more, head to the upper helm where the combination of a smaller steering wheel and the increase in height speed life up.
 Sat up top, we found ourselves laughing out loud as the bow came round at 90° in a flash, rather than pulling the usual long arc.